MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_EXTA_FAQ.md

 > Keep in mind that the total length of the potential dynamic text, includes Param1, Param2, Param3, and DKIs.
 It is possible to create ad titles, ad text, and URLs that fit within our character limits when you create them, but that could become too long when the dynamic text is applied.
 In such cases, the system may consider a total length check of 90 characters for the **Title**, 67 characters for the **Display URL**, and 180 characters for the **Ad text** (excluding separators) or it may use the default text as what is deemed fit based on predicted responses, device length limits, and more.

 > [!IMPORTANT]
-> Double-width characters—such as Chinese characters — count as two characters each.
+> Double-width charactersâ€”such as Chinese characters â€” count as two characters each.

 ## Are Upgraded URLs required in order to use expanded text ads?